 Nada joined the RCM family in 2015, and currently manages the distribution of donated funds to deserving individuals and organizations, in accordance with RCM’s charter.
 She actively works to strengthen new and existing community partnerships to create meaningful impact for those in need.
 Nadia spent 15 years in San Francisco, where she raised her two daughters and spent her free time volunteering in regular and Sunday schools for various administrative responsibilities.
 After relocating to Alpharetta, Nadia volunteered at the Islamic Center of North Fulton (ICNF) for six years, including three years as the PTA president.
 She is currently an active operating committee member with the Glitter of Hope Foundation, which aims to help refugee orphans and single mother families.

-Samer has two sons: Khaleel and Yousuf.
-Samer.
-He was raised in Dubai and Palestine and has a Masters in Mechanical Engineering (Robotics/Artificial Intelligence).
+Samer has a Masters in Mechanical Engineering (Robotics/Artificial Intelligence).
 Currently, Samer works as a Senior Engineer at Norfolk Southern Railway.
 Samer has been involved with RCM since our inception and has played various roles in the areas of education, operations, and religious affairs.
-In addition to directing ABI, Samer serves on the Religious Affairs committee.
+Samer is the Director of Sunday school (including Shine and Middle School) , additionally, he serves on the Religious Affairs committee.
 His hobbies include weight lifting and martial arts.

 Shaheen runs a complementary therapy business catered to the care and rehabilitation of critical care patients in the Atlanta area.
 She has been involved with RCM since the inception of the masjid.
 She currently chairs the Public Relations Committee and works with many local businesses and interfaith organizations to build bridges with RCM’s community.
 She was elected as governing Board member in May 2011 and served as the Board Secretary for four years.
 To further benefit the work of RCM, Shaheen also serves on the Governing Board at North Fulton Community Charities, as well as on the Pastoral Advisory Committee at Children’s Healthcare of Atlanta.
 Shaheen has been featured in Women’s History month in 2014 and recognized in 40 under 40 Georgia Muslims in 2016.
 Shaheen currently lives in Alpharetta, and is married, with two boys.